Updated – 3rd March 2023

-The marriage schedule can be collected in person up to 7 days before your wedding date from the register local to your wedding location.
+The marriage schedule can be collected in person up to 7 days before your wedding date from the registrar local to your wedding location.

 You’ll need to be in touch with your celebrant during this process and celebrants have done this many times so they’ll usually be happy to assist you with this whole process.

 If you would like to legally marry in Scotland you’ll just need 2 witnesses over the age of 16.
-If you are travelling to Scotland alone, I am always honoured to be a witness for my couples and I can recommend a list of celebrants that are able to bring a 2nd witness with them for a small fee.
+If you are travelling to be eloping in Scotland alone, I am always honoured to be a witness for my couples.
+I can recommend a list of celebrants that are able to bring a 2nd witness with them for a small fee.
 Too easy!

-The earlier you can secure your celebrant, photographer, videographer, florist, hair and makeup artist and accommodation the better!
+The best advice is this… the earlier you can secure your celebrant, photographer, videographer, florist, hair / makeup artist and accommodation, the better!

 Definitely prioritize mid-week dates when eloping too as you’ll have much better luck with supplier availability and it’s usually quieter.

 I have a great little network of suppliers and artists that I’ve collaborated with over the years and I’d be happy to recommend them to you if it helps!

 One of the exciting things about eloping in Scotland is you never know what you’re going to get when it comes to the weather!
 No matter what time of the year it is I’m constantly being surprised and the weather can completely transform the mood of the landscape.

 I always say to my couples that the best thing to do to really enjoy the experience is embrace everything on your elopement day, including the weather.